- Odin lost an eye in a battle with the Jotuns. In Norse legend, he gave up an eye to obtain cosmic wisdom.

 - The Warlock's Eye, an artifact that can control people's minds.

-- The Eternal Flame, a mystical flame that cannot be extinguished.
+- The Eternal Flame, a mystical flame that cannot be extinguished (played a major role in Thor: Ragnarök (2017)).

-- The Casket of Ancient Winters, an enchanted container filled with frosty winds (played a major role in this film).
+- The Casket of Ancient Winters, an enchanted container filled with frosty winds (played a major role in this movie).
+T

-- The Infinity Gauntlet (right-handed), a glove encrusted with six reality-bending jewels.
+- he Infinity Gauntlet, a glove encrusted with six reality-bending jewels.